Omega-9 Advantage • Healthier Profile • Omega-3, -6, -9

 v What are omega-6 fatty acids?

-Omega-6 fatty acids are polyunsaturated fats, essential for human health because the body cannot manufacture it.
+Omega-6 fatty acids are polyunsaturated fats, essential for human health because the body cannot manufacture them.
 People must obtain omega-6 fatty acids by consuming foods such as meat, poultry and eggs, as well as nut- and plant-based oils, including canola, corn, soybean, and sunflower oils.

 What are the types of omega-6 fatty acids?